joacorapela/rxMsgPassing/docs/sphinx/source/auto_examples/plot_sumProduct.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 101-103
+GENERATED FROM PYTHON SOURCE LINES 175-177

-Computer marginal of a by message passing
+Compute marginal of a by message passing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-GENERATED FROM PYTHON SOURCE LINES 103-107
+GENERATED FROM PYTHON SOURCE LINES 177-181

 .. code-block:: Python